The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 It is possible that our results are affected by the presence of a strong WWC signature, especially at lines belonging to low ionization stages (e.g., He\,{\sc i}).
 More data will be necessary to obtain an adequate disentanglement of this system.

-Given the large hydrogen mass fractions of the components, we classified these as ms-WR stars.
-However, it should be noted that our analysis suffers from large uncertainties because of the uncertain nature of the components and the lack of spectral coverage.
+Given the large hydrogen mass fractions of the components, we classify them as ms-WR stars.
+However, it should be noted that our analysis suffers from large uncertainties due to the uncertain nature of the components and the lack of spectral coverage.

 \emph{\bf \object{BAT99\,99}} This star was classified as O2.5~If*/WN6 in the original BAT99 catalog.
 A relatively high X-ray luminosity of $L_\text{X} \approx 10^{34}$\,\lum~was derived for this object by \citet{Guerrero2008}, potentially implying the presence of either WWCs or an accreting object.
-The S08 authors derived a rather long period of 93\,d for the system.
+S08 derived a rather long period of 93\,d for the system.
 From the available spectra, we cannot find any evidence for a companion, either in the optical or in the UV.
 A low-mass star is virtually excluded from the mass function (see orbital parameters by S08).
-Considering the X-ray luminosity, the most likely companion is either a very hot OB-type star with a similar absorption spectrum as the primary (e.g., O3~V star) or an accreting BH.
+Considering the X-ray luminosity, the most likely companion is either a very hot OB-type star with a similar absorption spectrum as the primary (e.g., O3~V star), or an accreting BH.
 However, more data are necessary to test this hypothesis.

 \emph{\bf \object{BAT99\,100}} (\object{VFTS 1001}) is situated in a very crowded region in the Tarantula nebula and was classified as WN6h by S08.
 The object was detected in X-rays, although the source is rather faint \citep{Guerrero2008}.
 Furthermore, no RV variations were found by S08.
 In the available spectra, we cannot detect features that can be attributed to a secondary star.
 We therefore omit this star from our sample.